IsaacOvieJoseph/PLP-2025-Python-Class/README.md

 # Week 4 : File Handling and Error Exception
 A simple python script that is capable of turning all letters in a file into uppercase and save this modified content into a different file.

-It allows user give upload the input file by submitting the file path It allows user to determine name of the output file.
+User uploads the input file by submitting the file path and aso determines name of the output file.
 - Input file requires file path including the file's extension
 - User does not need to include extension in the output file name - the program saves its output as .txt file